Alice in Wonderland syndrome: Anatomical relation

 Depending on which portion of the brain is damaged, the symptoms of Alice in Wonderland syndrome may differ.
 For example, it has been reported that injury to the anterior portion of the brain is more likely to be correlated to more complex and a wider range of symptoms, whereas damage to the occipital region has mainly been associated with only simple visual disturbances.

 Prognosis

-The symptoms of Alice in Wonderland syndrome themselves are not inherently harmful and are often not frightening to the person experiencing them.
-Since there is no established treatment for Alice in Wonderland syndrome, the prognosis varies from patient to patient and is based on whether an underlying cause has been identified.
+The symptoms of Alice in Wonderland syndrome themselves are not physically harmful for the experiencer.
+Since there is no established treatment for Alice in Wonderland syndrome, prognosis varies between patients and is based on whether an underlying cause has been identified.
+In many cases, the intensity of the episodes and symptoms decline.
+Since it is predominately a benign condition, treatment isn't always required.
+Limitations of the prognosis of Alice in Wonderland syndrome are due to the disorder's low prevalence.
+Because of this, symptoms require careful evaluation and observation by healthcare professionals.

-In cases of Alice in Wonderland Syndrome caused by underlying conditions, symptoms typically occur during the underlying disease and last anywhere from a few days to months.
-In most cases, symptoms of Alice in Wonderland Syndrome disappear either spontaneously, with the treatment of underlying causes, or after reassurances that symptoms are momentary and harmless.
-Some people do not experience any more episodes of symptoms after their first experience, while others have repeat episodes before symptoms resolve.
-Other people continued to experience episodes years after the initial experience, sometimes with the development of new visual disorders or migraines.
+Some cases include recurring symptoms in which other medical conditions have to be ruled out before diagnosing AIWS If Alice in Wonderland Syndrome is caused by underlying conditions, symptoms typically occur during the underlying disease and can last from few days to months.
+In most cases, symptoms may disappear either spontaneously, with the treatment of underlying causes, or after reassurances that symptoms are momentary and harmless.
+In some cases, individuals experience only a few episodes of symptoms.
+In other cases, symptoms may repeat over several episodes before resolution.
+In rare cases, symptoms continue to manifest years after the initial experience, sometimes with the development of new visual disorders or migraines.
+In these cases, medication can be introduced to counteract some of these distortions and manifestations.
+However, medications may also have inducing effects.